Snown415/Snow-Books/README.md

 - Use of Serialization to store business data on the server.
 - A custom architecture using JavaFX that only requires 1 line of code to create new views and switch the current scene.
 - Multi-threaded account creation during runtime to simulate mass amounts of users and demonstrate scalability.
-- Utilization of MySQL to handle logins / recoveries
+- Utilization of MySQL to handle logins / recoveries.

 ### Contents:
 - The ability to add, create, and customize new businesses with a simple click.